 The Emotional Benefits of Facials: Beyond the Skin

-While the physical benefits of facials are well-documented, it’s also important to recognise their emotional and psychological impact.
+While the physical benefits of facials are well-documented, it’s also important to recognize their emotional and psychological impact.
 In today’s fast-paced, stress-filled world, taking time out for a facial can feel like an essential act of self-care.
 The ritualistic nature of a facial—the calm environment, the sensory experience, the feeling of being cared for—offers a rare moment of tranquillity.

 Research has shown that touch can reduce levels of the stress hormone cortisol and increase the production of serotonin, the “happy” hormone.
 This might explain why people often leave a facial feeling not just radiant, but relaxed and rejuvenated.